-On October 13, 2011, we entered into an agreement with Kissei to perform research and development services relating to MN-221 in exchange for a non-refundable upfront payment of \$2.5 million.
-Under the terms of the agreement we are responsible for all costs to be incurred in the performance of these services which are expected to be completed in 2012 and 2013.
+In October 2011, we entered into an agreement with Kissei Pharmaceutical Co., Ltd., or Kissei, to perform research and development services relating to MN-221 in exchange for a non-refundable upfront payment of \$2.5 million.
+Under the terms of the agreement we are responsible for all costs to be incurred in the performance of these services.
+Certain of these research and development services were completed in 2012 and the remaining services are expected to be delivered and completed after 2013.
 We assessed the deliverables in accordance with the authoritative guidance and concluded the existence of one deliverable, research and development services.
-As such, we will recognize as revenue the \$2.5 million payment as the research and development services are performed.
-The amount received from Kissei is recorded on the balance sheet at December 31, 2011 as deferred revenue.
-As of December 31, 2011, we have not recorded any revenue in 2011 relating to this agreement.
+As such, we are recognizing as revenue the \$2.5 million payment as the research and development services are performed.
+The amount received from Kissei, net of the amount recorded as revenue, is included on the balance sheet as deferred revenue and will be recognized as revenue as we perform the remaining services.
+Revenue recorded in 2012 was \$0.8 million.
+No revenue was recorded in 2011.